kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==
+= 1.4.4 =
+This update improves mobile rendering of default templates and some bug fixes.

 = 1.4.3 =
 This update fixes the issue of add shortcode button not clickable for some users after v1.4.2.